immanent-tech/foragd/web/content/docs/tos.md

   others who have Accounts under your Account).
 - You are responsible for maintaining the security of your Account and password.
 Foragd cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-- You will promptly notify Foragd by contacting us [via email](mailto:privacy@immanent.tech) if you become aware of any unauthorized use of, or access to, our Service through your Account, including any unauthorized use of your password or Account.
+- You will promptly notify Foragd by contacting us privacy[at]immanent[dot]tech if you become aware of any unauthorized use of, or access to, our Service through your Account, including any unauthorized use of your password or Account.